-H. Miscellaneous Provisions.
+J. Miscellaneous Provisions.

-Use of Agreement as Evidence.
-Neither this Agreement nor any act performed or 1. document executed pursuant to or in furtherance of this Agreement: (i) is or may be deemed to be or may be used as an admission or evidence relating to any matter of fact or law alleged in the Florida AG Action or the other Actions, the strength or weakness of any claim or defense or allegation made in those cases, or any wrongdoing, fault, or liability of any Releasees; or (ii) is or may be deemed to be or may be used as an admission or evidence relating to any liability, fault or omission of Releasees in any civil, criminal or administrative proceeding in any court, administrative agency or other tribunal.
-Neither this Agreement nor any act performed or document executed pursuant to or in furtherance of this Agreement shall be admissible in any proceeding for any purpose, except to enforce the terms of the Settlement, and except that Releasees may file this Agreement in any action in order to support a defense or counterclaim based on principles of res judicata, collateral estoppel, release, good-faith settlement, judgment bar or reduction or any other theory of claim preclusion or issue preclusion or similar defense or counterclaim or to support a claim for contribution and/or indemnification; or to support any other argument or defense by a Releasee that the Remediation Payments provide a measure of compensation for asserted harms or otherwise satisfy the relief sought.

-2. Voluntary Settlement.
-This Settlement Agreement was negotiated in good faith and at arm's-length over several weeks, and the exchange of the Settlement Amount and Litigation Costs Payment for the releases set forth herein is agreed to represent appropriate and fair consideration.

-3. Authorization to Enter Settlement Agreement.
-Each party specifically represents and warrants that this Settlement Agreement constitutes a legal, valid and binding obligation of such Party.
-Each signatory to this Settlement Agreement on behalf of a Party specifically represents and warrants that he or she has full authority to enter into this Settlement Agreement on behalf of such Party.
+- document executed pursuant to or in furtherance of this Agreement: (i) is or may be deemed to be or may be used as an admission or evidence relating to any matter of fact or law alleged in the Florida AG Action or the other Actions, the strength or weakness of any claim or defense or allegation made in those cases, or any wrongdoing, fault, or liability of any Releasees; or (ii) is or may be deemed to be or may be used as an admission or evidence relating to any liability, fault or omission of Releasees in any civil, criminal or administrative proceeding in any court, administrative agency, or other tribunal.
+Neither this Agreement nor any act performed or document executed pursuant to or in furtherance of this Agreement shall be admissible in any proceeding for any purpose, except to enforce the terms of the Settlement, and except that Releasees may file this Agreement in any action in order to support a defense or counterclaim based on principles of res judicata, collateral estoppel, release, good-faith settlement, judgment bar or reduction or any other theory of claim preclusion or issue preclusion or similar defense or counterclaim or to support a claim for contribution and/or indemnification. - 2.
+Voluntary Settlement.
+This Settlement Agreement was negotiated in good faith and at arm's-length over several weeks, and the exchange of the Remediation Payment and Litigation Costs Payments for the releases set forth herein is agreed to represent appropriate and fair consideration. - 3.
+Authorization to Enter Settlement Agreement.
+Each Party specifically represents and warrants that this Settlement Agreement constitutes a legal, valid, and binding obligation of such Party.
+Each signatory to this Settlement Agreement on behalf of a Party specifically represents and warrants that she has full authority to enter into this Settlement Agreement on behalf of such Party.
 Plaintiff specifically represents and warrants that it has concluded that the terms of this Settlement Agreement are fair, reasonable, adequate and in the public interest, and that it has satisfied all conditions and taken all actions required by law in order to validly enter into this Settlement Agreement.
 Plaintiff specifically represents and warrants that, other than the Claims asserted in the Florida AG Action and the other Actions (whether filed previously or in the future), it has no interest (financial or otherwise) in any other Claim against any Releasee related to the Covered Conduct.
-In addition, Plaintiff specifically represents and warrants that (i) it is the owner and holder of the Claims asserted in the Florida AG Action; (ii) it has not sold, assigned or otherwise transferred the Claims asserted in the Florida AG Action, or any portion thereof or rights related thereto, to any third party; and (iii) it believes in good faith that it has the power and authority to bind all persons and entities with an interest in the Florida AG Action AG Action and all Subdivisions.
+In addition, Plaintiff specifically represents and warrants that (i) it is the owner and holder of the Claims asserted in the Florida AG Action; (ii) it has not sold, assigned or otherwise transferred the Claims asserted in the Florida AG Action, or any portion thereof or rights related thereto, to any Third Party; and (iii) it believes in good faith that it has the power and authority to bind all persons and entities with an interest in the Florida AG Action and all other Actions.